 If you find that you are spending some time trying to get more of your substance, but are overall, living a balanced life, you are likely showcasing some degree of control over your addiction.

-If family, work, sleep, and other critical aspects of living a healthy and balanced life are prevalent priorities, outpatient drug rehab may be the best option before things get worse.
+, work, sleep, and other critical aspects of living a healthy and balanced life are prevalent priorities, outpatient drug rehab may be the best option before things get worse.

 7. Mental Health Decline